 - UVB light therapy: This type of treatment is usually done in a medical office, and involves exposing the skin to artificial UVB rays 2-3 times a week.
 As skin improves, treatment times become less frequent.

 - PUVA light therapy: This type of treatment is usually done in a medical office, and involves exposing the skin to UVA rays while a person is taking a medicine called psoralen.

 - With UVB therapy, psoriasis may get worse before it gets better

 Remember: Too much sunlight can make psoriasis worse, so it’s important to follow your health care provider’s instructions.
-In addition, the American Academy of Dermatology, the FDA and the CDC are against tanning beds.
+In addition, the American Academy of Dermatology, the FDA and the CDC are against people using tanning beds because they increase your risk for skin cancer.
 Indoor tanning is not the same as light therapy, and is not considered an effective treatment for psoriasis.